NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (1) Each Dignity Hub shall offer a range of services, as possible by location, designed to address the foundational conditions of flourishing, including but not limited to:

-(2) Access to clothing and essential supplies like toiletries;
+    (a) Access to clothing and essential supplies like toiletries;

-(2) Food access and preparation support, including connections to local food groups, co-ops, food banks, and Century Grocery locations;
+    (b) Food access and preparation support, including connections to local food groups, co-ops, food banks, and Century Grocery locations;

-(3) Electronics and mobile device repair services;
+    (c) Electronics and mobile device repair services;

-(4) Translation of, and assistance with, government or other institutional forms or applications, such as housing or utility aid, recognizing the complexities of such documents and the necessity to avoid mistakes;
+    (d) Translation of, and assistance with, government or other institutional forms or applications, such as housing or utility aid, recognizing the complexities of such documents and the necessity to avoid mistakes;

-(5) Access to public digital infrastructure including Aurora, Guardian, and @canadapost.ca emails, as well as digital literacy supports;
+    (e) Access to public digital infrastructure including Aurora, Guardian, and @canadapost.ca emails, as well as digital literacy supports;

-(6) Connections to health and wellness resources, including mental health supports; and
+    (f) Connections to health and wellness resources, including mental health supports; and

-(7) Referrals to other federal, provincial, territorial, or local services.
+    (g) Referrals to other federal, provincial, territorial, or local services.

 ### Section 69: Staffing and Operation of Dignity Hubs